Nosgoroth/onsendl/readme.md

 For `idExtractRegex` the first capturing group of the regular expression will be used as the episode number.
 If the regex doesn't match, a sha1 of the video title will be used.

+Youtube shows can also use the `maxResults` key to determine the number of videos to consult from Youtube's API.
+By default it's 10, and the maximum value accepted by Youtube's API is 50.

 #### Channel id

 You can get the channel id from its URL: